Step 1: Choose a Business Structure

-Next, use the South Carolina business name search tool.
+Next, search the South Carolina Secretary of State business name search tool.
 This is an important step in the process because your filing will be denied if you try to file for a name already in use.

 Search requirements can vary depending on your business needs.
 For example, a unique and available name is required to:

 - File for formal business structures like LLCs and corporations.

 A state-level name search isn’t required for informal business structures like sole proprietorships or general partnerships in South Carolina.

 Step 3: Form Your Business With the State of South Carolina

 Once you have selected your business structure and name, you will need to file your formation documents with the state, which will register your business with the State of South Carolina.

 To register your South Carolina LLC, you'll need to file the Articles of Organization with the South Carolina Secretary of State.
 You can apply online or by mail.
 Read our Form an LLC in South Carolina guide for details.

 To register your South Carolina corporation, you’ll need to file the Articles of Incorporation with the South Carolina Secretary of State.
 Read our Form a South Carolina Corporation guide to learn more.